maquina-app/nvim-mcp-server/README.md

 - Connect to running Neovim instances
 - Query buffers across multiple Neovim sessions
+- Update and save buffers with new content
 - Follow the Model Context Protocol standard
 - Seamless integration with LLM clients